 Initial amount of bacteria

-Bacteria multiplies fairly quickly.
+Bacteria multiply fairly quickly.
 Given the right conditions, salmonella doubles in numbers every hour.
-The more bacteria you start out with, the more you’ll get within a few hours.
+The more bacteria you start out with, the more you'll get within a few hours.
 The severity of a salmonella infection depends on the amount of germs consumed, so the longer you wait, the more dangerous the food becomes.

 Salmonella, listeria and other bugs thrive at temperatures of 80-100 degrees Fahrenheit.
 That can easily be the temperature in your home on a hot day.
 While cold temperatures and even freezing do not kill these hardy bacteria, they can prevent them from multiplying.